isabella232/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

     ```

-    If the folder does not exist, use the `md git` command to create it
+    If the folder does not exist, use the `md git` command to create it.

 1. Use the following command to clone the theme frontend code: